-(i) Fair value hierarchy

-Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices
+(i) Fair value hierarchy Level 1 hierarchy includes financial instruments measured using quoted prices.

-Level 2: The fair value of financial instruments that are not traded in an active market (for example, traded bonds, over-the-counter derivatives) is attermined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
+Level 2: The fair value of financial instruments that are not traded in an active market (for example, traded bonds, over-the-cunter derivatives) is determined using valuation techniques which maxemise the use of observable market data and rely as limit as possible on entity-specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

-Level 3: If one or more of the significant inputs is not based on observable market date, the instrument is included in level 3.
+Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.

 There are no transfers between levels 1 and 2 during the year.
-The company's policy is to recognise transfers in and transfers out of fair value hierauchy levels as at the end of the reporting period.

-The carrying amounts of trade receivables, loans, trade payables and cash and bank balances are considered to be the same as their fair value, due to their short term nature.
+The company's policy is to recognise transfers in and transfers eut of fair value hierarchy levels as at the and of the reporting period The carrying amounts of trade receivables, loans, trade payables and cash and bank balances are considered to be the same asstheir fair values, due to their short term mature.

 The fair values of non-current borrowings are based on discounted cash flows using current borrowing rate.
-They are classified as level 3 fair-values in the fair value heirarchy due to the use of unobservable inputs, including own credit risk.
+They are classified as level 3 fair values in the fair value beirarchy due to the use of unobservable inputs, including own credit risk.

-1 Note : Financial Risk management

-The Company's activities expose it to market risk, liquidity risk and credit risk.
-In order to minimise any adverse effects on the financial performance of the Company, derivative financial instruments, such as foreign exchange forward contracts are entered to hedge certain foreign currency risk exposures.
+1 Note: Financial Risk management The Company's activities expose it to market risk, liquidity risk and credit risk.
+In order to minimise any adverse effects on the limancial performance of the Company, derivative financial instruments, such as foreign exchange forward contracts are entered to hedge certain foreign currency risk exposures.
 Derivatives are used exclusively for hedging purposes and not as trading or speculative instruments

-This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the impact of hedge accounting in the financial star
+This note explains the sources of risk which the entity is exposed to and how the entity manages the risk and the im